 Only two studies included the cost and none of them looked particularly at the financial impact in terms of costs for companies, services, or individuals or the most cost-effective mode of delivery.
 This research is timely because of the economic stresses on small to medium enterprises as a result of COVID-19.

-Despite determining there is low number of robust studies on the topic, with a total study population of 5111l, the review found that CBT interventions can be effective in targeting depression and anxiety in people at small to medium enterprises.
+Despite determining there is a low number of robust studies on the topic, with a total study population of 5111l, the review found that CBT interventions can be effective in targeting depression and anxiety in people at small to medium enterprises.
 Further research should focus on the effectiveness of CBT or other interventions.